th2-net/th2-grpc-sim-template/README.md

 Fork this project and follow instructions.

-This tool generates code from `.proto` files and upload constructed packages (`.proto` files with generated code) to desired repositories.
+This tool generates code from `.proto` files and upload constructed packages (`.proto` files and generated code) to specified repositories.

 ## How to use:
+1. Create a directory with the name same as project name (replace dashes with underscores) under `src/main/proto` directory (remove other files and directories if they exist).
+2. Place your own `.proto` files in created directory.
+Pay attention to `package` specifier and `import` statements.
+3. Edit paths in `python_service_generator` stage in Dockerfile.
-1. Edit `rootProject.name` variable in `settings.gradle` file.
+4. Edit `rootProject.name` variable in `settings.gradle` file.
 This will be the name of Java package.
-2. Edit `package_info.json` file in order to specify package name and version for Python package (create file if it's absent).
-3. Edit parameters of `setup.py` in `setup` function invocation such as: `author`, `author_email`, `url`.
+5. Edit parameters of `setup.py` in `setup` function invocation such as: `author`, `author_email`, `url`.
 Do not edit the others.

-4. Create a directory with the name `package_name` (as in Python) under `src/main/proto` directory (remove example files `Foo.proto` and `Bar.proto` if present).
-5. Place your own `.proto` files in created directory.
-6. Edit imports in your `.proto` files so that they look like <br>
-`import "{package_name}/{proto_file_name}.proto"`
-7. Edit paths in `python-service-generator` stage in Dockerfile.
-They should correspond to the project structure.
+Note that the name of created directory under `src/main/proto` directory is used in Python (it's a package name) and Docker (in `python_service_generator` stage), so it should be the same in all places.

 ### Parameters
 - `IMAGE_NAME` - name of Docker image